Skip to Main Content

 Internships and co-ops are a great way for students to gain valuable experience in workplace, especially with medical device, pharmaceutical and biopharmaceutical companies.
 UMass Lowell will be working with local companies and M2D2 participants to identify co-op and internship opportunities to expand the knowledge base and put their classroom and team approach learning into action.

 Supported by the DifferenceMaker program, eNABLE Lowell is a local chapter of a global nonprofit organization on the UMass Lowell campus that design and creates 3-D printed prosthetic devices for children around the world in need of artificial upper limbs.
 As members of this group, students learn about 3-D printing, laser cutting and the prosthetic design process.

-As part of the B.S. program, students take part in two senior capstone projects while M.S. students conduct one capstone.
+As part of the B.S. program, students take part in two senior capstone projects.
 The intent of the capstone is for students to synthesize course knowledge and experimental skills into a brief but detailed team-based, collaborative experimental study supervised by faculty which may include participation from industry representatives.

 UMass Lowell's Undergraduate Research Opportunities and Collaborations (UROC) Award, formerly known as the Co-op Scholars Program, is offered to a select group of incoming freshmen merit scholarship recipients identified by university deans during the early action admissions process.
 The award provides students with up to $4,000 for on-campus or off-campus research during the summer following their freshman year.
 Recipients may also apply their $4,000 scholarship toward an approved UMass Lowell study abroad program.
 Upon completion of the research or study abroad, students present their findings/initiatives during an annual poster presentation event.